-The photo-identification expert (or small team of experts, trained together) will code all of the newly contributed +300 photographs of blue whales from Chile, New Zealand and Sri Lanka.
-A reference guide to photo quality based on lighting, focus, and angle to the whale was developed (Olson et al. 2018) will be used.
+The photo-identification expert (or small team of experts, trained together) will code all of the newly contributed +400 photographs of blue whales from Chile.
+A reference guide to photo quality based on lighting, focus, and angle to the whale (Olson et al. 2018) will be used.
 Coding identification photos for quality is a standard methodological approach in the use of photo-identification data prior to analysis (e.g. Calambokidis et al., 2008; Friday et al., 2000; Mizroch and Harkness, 2003).
 Photo quality codes will be entered directly into the SHBWC software which will allow for the extraction of the highest quality data for use in analysis.